Skip to main content

 Why has my cover page been duplicated?

-As a rule, the cover page will be without the Immerse level.
-Depending on the PDF content, the cover may be duplicated and the Turtl Doc may need to be amended manually.
+As a rule, the Cover page will be without Content pages.
+Depending on the PDF content, the cover may be duplicated, and the Turtl Doc may need to be amended manually.

 Note: If you’d like assistance finishing the design of the Doc, reach out to professional-services@turtl.co to commission the team for manual conversion.